EIEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where Aer Lingus passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Aer Lingus passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-DUB → LHR (Dublin–London Heathrow)8% delay rate, peak season
+DUB → LHR (Dublin–London Heathrow)Moderate disruption, peak season

 04How We Handle Your Claim